 Conclusion: Papillon Mix Breeds

 Papillon Mixes are often bred to produce a dog with the appearance of both breeds.
-The mix can be confusing, but these dogs have their personality and characteristics that make them unique.
-They may not always look like what you think they would, so it’s important to understand how each breed is different before purchasing one as your new pet!
+The mix can be confusing, but these dogs have personalities and characteristics that make them unique.
+They may not always look like what you think they would, so it’s important to understand how each breed differs before purchasing one as your new pet!